endpoints4s/endpoints4s/documentation/manual/src/doc/comparison.md

 AST then all interpreters have to be total, otherwise a `MatchError` will be thrown at runtime.

-That being said, a drawback of having an extensible description language is that users have to “build” their language by combining different modules together (eg, `Endpoints with JsonSchemaEntities`), and then build matching interpreters.
+That being said, a drawback of having an extensible description language is that users have to “build” their language by combining different modules together (eg, `Endpoints with JsonEntitiesFromSchemas`), and then build matching interpreters.
 These steps are not needed with projects where the description language is based on a sealed AST.